 More recently, the Japan Pension Service in 2011 forced Saiei School to again back enroll a member in Shakai Hoken following demands by the union.

 Berlitz Japan management has pushed out many teachers from Shakai Hoken based on phony enrollment criteria.
 This has caused a sense of crisis among many teachers.
-The union there is currently deliberating what action to take.

 What Management Doesn’t Want You To Know